DarkHe007/LncRNAs-in-Dryophytes-arenicolor/README.md

 12. wgcna_enrichment
 13. enrichment_plots

-We also included the software version file for a comprehensive list of software used, their version, and the links where they can be obtained (Software_version.txt) and some specifications of the PC used (pc_specs.txt).
+We also included a comprehensive list of software used, their version, and the links where they can be obtained (Software_version.txt) and some specifications of the PC used (pc_specs.txt).

 **The authors do not own any of the tools, software, or databases used in this pipeline.
 Please refer to each repository for authorship**